New York Like a Native

 If we can't come to Brooklyn/New York, how can you work with us online?

 Like a lot of people, I've reassessed the digital world.
-I've developed two Coney Island webinars (aka digital presentations), which should intrigue anyone curious about that legendary place.
-And I'm developing an Atlantic Yards/Pacific Park/Barclays Center webinar, which is more geared to classes and professionals involved in urban planning, architecture, real estate, and Brooklyn history.
+I've developed two Coney Island webinars (digital presentations), which should intrigue anyone curious about that legendary place.
+And I've developed an Atlantic Yards/Pacific Park/Barclays Center webinar, which is more geared to classes and professionals involved in urban planning, architecture, real estate, and Brooklyn history.

 Can you offer advice on planning our overall visit: transportation, restaurants, hotels?